 Created: 01/21/2021

-Updated: 04/18/2021
+Updated: 12/12/2023

 This book is the primary evidence we have of Erdnase.
-A close study and multiple readings of the book is therefore a necessary requirement to contribute anything meaningful to the search for Erdnase.
+A close study and multiple readings of the book is, therefore, a necessary requirement to contribute anything meaningful to the search for Erdnase.
 The writing is very good and several at that time new moves and concepts are taught.

 In 2015 I discovered these bankruptcy files in the National Archives.
 Since Erdnase's book was printed at James McKinney's print shop they are very important documents that tell us a lot about the printer, his suppliers, customers and employees.
 The contents of these files unlocked a crucial doorway in my own research and thinking about Erdnase.

 This book is all about the case for Milton Franklin Andrews, which has essentially been disproved (see for example Searching For Erdnase by Richard Hatch).
 But it also has very good general information about Erdnase's book and its contents, such as likely sources for Erdnase's knowledge, etc. It therefore remains an indispensable reference.
+The Man Who Was Erdnase by Barton Whaley with Martin Gardner and Jeff Busby

 Giorgio was the first gambling expert to point out that Erdnase was not this consummate cardshark, but that he lacked some knowledge and experience, and therefore he looks to Giorgio more like a magician than a cheat.